Amazing Places to Visit in New Zealand

-Keen to go travelling, backpacking or explore New Zealand?
 Although New Zealand looks small on a world map, there are hundreds of places you could add to your itinerary including cities, beaches, towns, fjords, glaciers, moutains, hotsprings and more.

 Whether you have a few weeks, months or longer you will be able to see some spectacular places.
-Be sure to add these places to your New Zealand travel itinerary:

 North Island